SegurHD/RanpoEdogawaBot/README.md

-# RanpoEdogawaBot
+# Ranpo Edogawa Bot

-my first discord bot
+This bot is not for public.

+Don't use it without the creators permission. please.

+Thanks.